signageos/cli/README.md

 ```bash
 sos login
 ```
-- Login account to allow use REST API commands
+- Login account to allow you to use REST API commands
 - Logged account credentials are stored in `~/.sosrc` file.
-- You override login credentials using environment variables `SOS_API_IDENTIFICATION` & `SOS_API_SECURITY_TOKEN`.
+- You can override login credentials using environment variables `SOS_API_IDENTIFICATION` & `SOS_API_SECURITY_TOKEN`.
 Go to https://box.signageos.io/settings to generate the token.

 | Argument                   | Description                     | Default value  |
 |----------------------------|---------------------------------|----------------|
 | --username *(required)*    | Username or e-mail user for box | STDIN          |

 #### Run control file
-There are file created when run command `sos login` in the path `~/.sosrc`.
-This file contains by default only following values (as default profile is used).
+There is a file created when running command `sos login` in the path `~/.sosrc`.
+This file contains by default only the following values (as default profile is used).
 ```ini
 identification=xxxxxxxxxxxxxxxxxxxx
 apiSecurityToken=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
 If you'd like to manage more accounts/configurations on one machine, you can use environment variable `SOS_PROFILE` or argument `--profile`.
-The configuration file will uses a INI section `profile xxxx` for the profile named `xxxx`.
+The configuration file will use an INI section `profile xxxx` for the profile named `xxxx`.
 You can use as many profiles as you want.
 ```ini
 [profile xxxx]
 identification=xxxxxxxxxxxxxxxxxxxx